mooxphp/moox/packages/builder/DEVLOG.md

 ### Entity

 -   [WIP] Iterate over all blocks, presets and contexts to find out if they are working as expected

-    -   [ ] The Resource needs a more complex layout introducing regions
+    -   [ ] ResourceGenerator: Currently all block and pages use statements as well as traits are missing, need to fix this
+        -   [ ] AbstractGenerator (and AbstractPageGenerator) use direct access to get use statements and traits.
+But we need to use the data array
-    -   [ ] Presets need to be able to define where blocks should be placed
+        -   [ ] All generators need to use the implementation from AbstractGenerator then
+        -   [ ] We can flatten the nested array that is special for the resource use statements, as we do not need the information
+        -   [ ] Finally all use statements, traits as well as all other data should come from the data array, to be able to rebuild from an older build for example.
+Please verify this.
     -   [ ] Add default actions or try to add the Publish Traits first, then use actions to test the entities
     -   [ ] Config and translations have wrong filenames and must be wired correctly
     -   [ ] Need to generate Tabs, Taxonomy and Relations partials, may already work partially
 -   [ ] Refactor DeleteCommand to use new services
 -   [ ] Add --migration option to create command
 -   [ ] Would Builder now be able to generate itself?